 Audition for the TMC

-The Toronto Mendelssohn Choir invites experienced singers with a passion for great choral music to join Canada’s premier symphonic choir.
+The Toronto Mendelssohn Choir invites experienced professional and amateur singers with a passion for great choral music to join Canada’s premier symphonic choir.

-Good sight-reading and rhythm skills are necessary, and prior choir experience is highly recommended.
+The TMC has approximately 100 experienced volunteer choristers.
+To be one of our amateur choristers you must have good sight-reading and rhythm skills, and prior choir experience is highly recommended.
 Choristers must also have the willingness and ability to commit to a challenging schedule of rehearsals and performances (approx. 200 hours in total from September to June).
-Check out the 2018/19 season page for performance dates and repertoire or the preliminary rehearsal schedule for more info on rehearsals.
+Check out the 2019/20 season page for performance dates and repertoire for our upcoming season.
+Or have a look at last season’s rehearsal schedule (2018/19 rehearsal schedule) for a sense of the time commitment required.

 Regular rehearsals are held on Monday nights from 7:00-9:30 pm at Yorkminster Park Baptist Church (Yonge & St. Clair).
 Additional rehearsals are held preceding each performance.